-Other investments are minority investments with an ownership interest less than 20% which are valued according to the fair value measurements in Level 3 of the fair value hierarchy.
+Investments in portfolio companies are minority investments with an ownership interest less than 19%, which are valued according to the fair value measurements in Level 3 of the fair value hierarchy.

-The fair market value for each portfolio company is primarily measured based on a P/B multiple, which is the common method for financial inclusion institutions.
-The multiples are determined using the following criterias: the company's profitability and growth potential, growth in equity, actual return on equity, the company's and management's ability to accomplish the growth strategy, but also the country's economic and political conditions and legal framework.
+The fair market value for each portfolio company is primarily measured based on P/B and P/Rev multiples, which is the common method for financial inclusion institutions.
+The multiples are determined using the following criterias: the company's revenue, profitability and growth potential, growth in equity, actual return on equity, the company's and management's ability to accomplish the growth strategy, but also the country's economic and political conditions and legal framework.